Who We Are

 Our History

-NAMC has evolved over the last 15 years to better meet the needs of Government Customers and our Membership.
-Over those 15 years, NAMC has always been:
+NAMC has evolved over the last 16 years to better meet the needs of Government Customers and our Membership.
+Since 2008, NAMC has always been:

 NAMC's roots go back to 2008 when the Robotics Technology Consortium (RTC) was formed by a group of Industry/Academia in the robotics space.
 RTC competed for and was awarded an Other Transaction Agreement (OTA) managed by the Office of the Secretary of Defense (OSD) and contracted through Army Contracting Command – New Jersey (ACC-NJ) focused on Ground Robotics.
 RTC would later go on to become NAMC.